venksrid001/cowrie/architecture-design.md

 ### 4.4 Physical

 Cowrie has been built as a virtual honeypot.
 Therefore, there is very little in terms of physical requirements for the development of this project.
 It can be set up on any server or computer that has Python 3.7+ and Python-virtualenv installed and is connected to a network.
-Being a virual envroment that is ment to be attacked, any outside access to databases or backups pose a risk the attacker could access them outside of the controled enviroment.
-Therefore, project does not require a database to be set up or backup servers to be in place, figure 4.4.1 shows that only a network connection is required for the virtual enviroment to opperate.
+Being a virual envroment that is meant to be attacked, any outside access to databases or backups pose a risk as the attacker could access them outside of the controled enviroment.
+Therefore, the project does not require a database to be set up or any backup servers to be in place, figure 4.4.1 shows that only a network connection is required for the virtual enviroment to opperate.

 ![](physical/physical_network.png)

 *Figure 4.4.1: Physical blueprint*

 The extensions that are being developed for Cowrie will utilise the same virtual environment that Cowrie is currently run within.
 This means that the extensions will use the systems and protocols within Cowrie to connect to a network and send and receive information.
-There are multiple areas within a network a honeypot should be set up as displayed in Figure 4.4.2.
-These include outside of the networks firewall, along side the service network servers and among the end users and main servers of the network.
+There are multiple areas within a network that a honeypot could be set up, as displayed in Figure 4.4.2.
+These include: outside of the networks firewall, along side the service network servers and among the end users and main servers of the network.

 ![](physical/network_diagram.png)